 Fast & Efficient Charging

 Lithium-ion batteries can be “fast” charged to 100% of capacity.
-Unlike with lead acid, there is no need for an absorption phase to get the final 20% stored.
+Unlike lead-acid, there is no need for an absorption phase to get the final 20% stored.
 And, if your charger is powerful enough, lithium batteries can also be charged insanely fast.
-If you can provide enough charging amps – you can actually fully charge a lithium ion battery just 30 minutes.
+If you can provide enough charging amps – you can actually fully charge a lithium-ion battery in just 30 minutes.

 Very Little Wasted Energy

-Theoretically, with lithium nearly every drop of sun you’re able to collect goes into your batteries.
-With limited roof & storage space for panels, this become very important in optimizing every square inch of wattage you’re able to mount.
+Theoretically, with lithium nearly every drop of sun, you’re able to collect goes into your batteries.
+With limited roof & storage space for panels, this becomes very important in optimizing every square inch of wattage you’re able to mount.

-Lead acid batteries and lithium lose their capacity in cold environments.
+Lead-acid batteries and lithium lose their capacity in cold environments.
 As you can see in the diagram below, Lithium-ion batteries are much more efficient at low temperatures.
-Moreover, the discharge rate affects the performance of lead acid batteries.
-At -20°C, a Lithium battery that delivers a 1C current (one times its capacity), can deliver more than 80% of its energy when the AGM battery will deliver 30% of its capacity.
+Moreover, the discharge rate affects the performance of lead-acid batteries.
+At -20°C, a Lithium battery that delivers a 1C current (one time its capacity), can deliver more than 80% of its energy when the AGM battery will deliver 30% of its capacity.